IuliiaSaveleva/ALFA/README.md

 Results on PASCAL VOC 2007 are not reproducible due to randomness of a cross-validation procedure.
 You can evaluate algorithms on PASCAL VOC 2007 and get results, that would be close to the results in paper.

+You will need to download PASCAL VOC 2007 dataset and change "path/to/VOC2007 test/VOC2007" according to location of dataset on your computer.

 ### ALFA

 * To compute fps results: